yjench/coursera-deep-learning-specialization/README.md

 ## Contents

-The specialization is divided into 5 courses, each of which contains 2 - 4 modules.
-The folder for each module (M) includes my solutions for the quiz and programming assignment(s) (PA).
+The specialization is divided into 5 courses (abbrev.
+C), each of which contains 2 - 4 modules (M).
+The folder for each module includes my solutions for the quiz and programming assignment(s) (PA).

-### Course 1.
+### C1.
 Neural Networks and Deep Learning

 This course covers standard fully connected, feedforward neural networks, with a focus on binary classification applications.
 NumPy and vectorization are also introduced.